semgrep/semgrep-docs/docs/playground.md

 1. Ensure that you are signed in.
 2. Click **Add to Rule Board**.
-3. Select either the Monitor, Comment, or Block boards based on the importance of the rule.
+3. Select either the **Monitor**, **Comment**, or **Block** board based on the importance of the rule.
 Findings for rules on the Block board will prevent PR merges within a CI environment.
 Findings for rules on the Comment board will leave comments within the PR or MR.

 ## Embedding a rule in your site